Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 2: Linear distance codes in ground space of local Hamiltonians

 Here, we give an example of a quantum code that lies in the kernel of $H^s_n$ for $n=8$ and $s=2$.
 This quantum code encodes a single logical qubit, corrects an arbitrary one-qubit error, and has logical codewords

 where

 and

 The KL criteria for correcting a single error using this quantum code are satisfied.
-Also it easy to see that this code is not a CWS code, and hence gives an example of a quantum code that falls outside of the CWS, stabilizer and CSS quantum coding formalisms.
+Also this code is not a CWS code.
+To see this, note that for any stabilizer state made using qudits of dimension 5 (a prime number), the number of computational basis states over which they are superposition over must be a power of 5.
+However the logical codewords the 8-qudit code are superpositions over 6 computational basis states, and 6 is not a power of 5.
+Hence there does not exist any Pauli that takes either of logical codewords to a stabilizer state.
+Hence, the 8-qudit code is not a CWS code.
+Therefore, we have an example of a quantum code that falls outside of the CWS, stabilizer and CSS quantum coding formalisms.

 Next we point out that the quantum code in \eqref{eq:explicit-code} has a concatenated structure.
 The logical codewords of the outer code, given in \eqref{eq:explicit-code} are simply maximally entangled states on two six-level systems.